dfinity/icfront/README.md

 # Secure custom domains for smart contracts on the Internet Computer using static hosting.

-All smart contracts, including Web3 dapps on the Internet Computer blockchain are secured by the root key.
+All smart contracts, including Web3 dapps, on the Internet Computer blockchain are secured by the root key.
 End-to-end security is provided by a service-worker, a proxy embedded in the browser, which verifies the integrity of data downloaded from the Internet Computer blockchain.